dmhumph/GlusterOwncloudOdroidSetup/README.md

 https://odroid.in/ubuntu_18.04lts/

 Flash the above image to flash media.
+I used Etcher to quickly flash the media: https://www.balena.io/etcher/

 Insert flash media into flash port and add power to HC2 to start the boot process. ssh to odroid after boot up.
 Might take two tries (most of the time).